storageos/storageos.github.io/_docs/usecases/kubernetes/mssql.md

 ## Configuration

-If you need custom startup options, you can edit the ConfigMap with your desired MS SQL configuration settings.
+If you need custom startup options, you can edit the ConfigMap file (15-mssql-configmap.yaml) with your desired MS SQL configuration settings.